Methodology··7 min read

 The invisible sixth step

-After the five creative agencies generate, a separate set of analytical agents takes over: dedupe, domain sweep via WHOIS, brand-system scoring across six dimensions, growth scoring across five, final curation, and a four-expert audit panel.
+After the five creative agencies generate, a separate set of analytical agents takes over: dedupe, domain sweep via RDAP + DNS, brand-system scoring across seven dimensions (merch, social, visual identity, visual object, voice/personality, scalability, story), growth scoring across five (word-of-mouth, SEO/SERP ownership, social virality, market positioning, international), final curation, and a four-expert audit panel.

 The creative agencies give you ~100 candidates.
 The analytical pipeline tiers them — the ~10 that clear the bar, the ~20 grey-area options with tradeoffs explained, and the rest shown with the reason they didn’t make it.
 Every name is in your report.
 You see the work.